SomeSimpleSolutions/BaseLocalDataAccessPackage/README.md

 Set the context in the `AppDelegate`.

-Now it’s time to use the library to fetch, save, edit and delete.
+Now it’s time to use the library to fetch, save, edit, and delete.
 Prepare the data access class.

 ```swift